Why don’t tennis players wear sunglasses?

 10th February 2015

-For some sports like fishing, shooting, cycling and skiing, sports sunglasses have always been worn and in other sports like cricket, golf, athletics and running more and more professional and recreational / amateur sports enthusiasts are now wearing them.
+For some sports like fishing, shooting, cycling and skiing, sunglasses have always been worn.
+In other sports like cricket, golf, athletics and running more and more professional and recreational / amateur sports enthusiasts are now wearing them.
 But why don’t top tennis players wear sunglasses?